Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

 \begin{enumerate}\listL{QCS} \item \stepL{UniversalS}\textbf{Universal:} A universal mitigation strategy can mitigate any quantum algorithm\footnote{ If we have a `quantum accelerator', \ie a piece of hardware that is not universal but targeted at a particular task, we can relax the universality requirement and require only that the mitigation strategy can mitigate any algorithm the `quantum accelerator' is designed to implement.}.
 It is designed to be implemented using a particular universally-mitigatable piece of hardware, which is a piece of hardware that can generate all the gates or physical operations required to produce a mitigated circuit for any quantum algorithm.
 The strategy is hardware specific so the mitigation methods it contains may not be able to mitigate any possible noise model (unlike, for example, the PEC strategy of \cite{Endo2018}).
 Universality requires only that the mitigation methods can mitigate the noise (or some of the noise) that occurs on the specified hardware.
 The advantage of this restriction is that we can target specific noise models and focus on scalability and efficacy rather than requiring our methods to be completely general. \item \stepL{ScalableS}\textbf{Scalable:} A scalable mitigation strategy consists of only scalable mitigation methods (see \secR{styles}).
 This means we can mitigate arbitrarily large circuits without a diverging runtime scaling (\secR{scalability}).
 There is quite convincing evidence that, for stochastic noise\footnote{Pure rotational errors are generally cheaper to mitigate than stochastic noise and can be scalably mitigated even if the noise level (\secR{NL}) grows with the square root of the number of gates (see \tabR{MenagerieStatisticsRE}).}, the sampling cost of any mitigation method scales exponentially with the number of gates (\(\nGate\)) for constant (gate-wise) noise amplitude (\(\noiseAmplitude\)), \eg see \citeRef{Takagi2022}.
 Thus, for fixed \(\noiseAmplitude\) no mitigation method is scalable (for stochastic noise).
 Therefore, we are forced to consider reductions in the noise amplitude (\eg through hardware tuning \cite{Ballance2016} or error correction \cite{Google2024}) as part of our mitigation strategy when we scale to larger circuits.
 It is why we consider a method scalable if the runtime scaling is finite in the limit \(\nGate\rightarrow \infty\) when the limit is taken such that the noise level (\(\noiseLevel\), \secR{NL}) is kept constant.
-One must ensure that the methods are still scalable when implemented using the quantum hardware specified in the strategy. \item \textbf{Efficacious\stepL{efficaciousS}:} A mitigation strategy is efficacious if all the mitigation methods it contains are precise, efficient, unbounded, and robust (or at least quasi-hardware-robust), see \secR{styles}.
-This means, given a sufficiently high tolerated runtime scaling (\(\scalabilityTarget\)) it can reduce the bias (of the circuits it can mitigate) to any desired level no matter what the initial noise level, \ie we can ensure:
+One must ensure that the methods are still scalable when implemented using the quantum hardware specified in the strategy.